-When thinking about applying to business school, prospective students often ask, "just how difficult is the GMAT Focus?"
+When thinking about applying to business school, prospective students often ask, "just how difficult is the GMAT"

-The GMAT Focus is often touted as one of the tougher graduate entrance exams, but how hard is it really?
-In determining the difficulty of the GMAT Focus, it’s important to look at all of the components of the exam, including structure, content and exam style.
+The GMAT is often touted as one of the tougher graduate entrance exams, but how hard is it really?
+In determining the difficulty of the GMAT in 2026, it’s important to look at all of the components of the exam, including structure, content, and exam style.
 In this resource guide, we discuss how the GMAT is scored, what makes the exam so difficult (especially as compared to other grad school exams), and the different sections of this test.

 This computer-based test begins with questions that are of medium difficulty.
-When you answer these questions correctly, you are presented with more difficult questions to further test your abilities on all three sections, except for the analytical writing assessment.
+When you answer these questions correctly, you are presented with more difficult questions to further test your abilities across all three sections (Quantitative Reasoning, Verbal Reasoning, and Data Insights).
+If you are new to the format, see our guide on how long the GMAT is, including timing by section.

 As a result, your score on the GMAT is determined by your level of ability using an algorithm that also calculates the level of difficulty of questions you reached during the test.